+Purpose

-Purpose: This program is designed to support water, sewer and stormwater systems in planning for long-term viability.
+This program is designed to provide planning assistance for small communities and eligible public utilities seeking greater long-term viability.
+Planning activities may address technical, financial, managerial or operational concerns for water, wastewater or stormwater systems.
 Entities that are seeking a path to viability through regional consolidation or other partnerships may also apply for assistance to assess the feasibility and resource requirements of a regional solution.